Colorizing Git output

 There is a simple tweak to make working with Git a lot nicer that people often don't know about, or forget to do is turn on Git's ability to colorize its output.

-edit your .gitconfig
+edit your .gitconfig directly.

 ~/.gitconfig